ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 Encoding and decoding of these messages as byte strings also follows
 {{RFC8446}}.

+Finally, for variable-length vectors, the lower length limit is `0` rather than the length of the smallest vector.

 # Overview {#overview}

 The protocol is executed by a large set of Clients and a pair of servers